Hurricanes Use the results of Problem 14 in Section 12.3 to answe... | Study Prep in Pearson+

 Hurricanes Use the results of Problem 14 in Section 12.3 to answer the following questions:

-b.
-Construct a 95% confidence interval for the mean wind speed found in part (a).
+d.
+Construct a 95% prediction interval for the wind speed found in part (c).

 Tar and Nicotine Use the results of Problem 16 in Section 12.3 to answer the following questions: